aaronfreed/aaronfreed.github.io/README.md

    * **[*Compositions 2023-2024* liner notes](https://aaronfreed.github.io/compositions2023-2024notes.html)**
       * Detailed commentary on songs I&rsquo;ve written since 2023 for *hellpak vol. 2* and *Tempus Irae Redux* (plus credits for brief interpolations and a list of software used).
 Remains a work in progress (as do several of the compositions themselves).
    * **[Musical Modes and the Circle of Fifths](https://aaronfreed.github.io/musicalmodes.html)**
-      * A lengthy and highly technical examination of how the seven modes of the major scale (Ionian, Dorian, Phrygian, Lydian, Mixolydian, Aeolian, and Locrian) relate to each other and to the circle of fifths (a musical concept inextricably linked with chords and key signatures).
-Contains a large number of tables illustrating the principle.
+      * A lengthy and highly technical examination of how the major scale&rsquo;s seven modes (Ionian, Dorian, Phrygian, Lydian, Mixolydian, Aeolian, and Locrian) relate to each other and the circle of fifths (a musical concept inextricably linked to chords and key signatures).
+Contains dozens of tables illustrating the principle.
 Also goes into great detail about the ancient Greek scales that gave several of our modes their names (spoiler alert: the ancient &ldquo;Mixolydian&rdquo;, &ldquo;Phrygian&rdquo;, &ldquo;Dorian&rdquo;, and &ldquo;Lydian&rdquo; scales are not the ones bearing those names today).
 * **Gaming**
    * **[My portfolio](https://aaronfreed.github.io/portfolio.html)**
       * An overview of my creative output from the past several years, with a heavy focus on <em>Marathon</em> content I&rsquo;ve worked on.
    * **[Hathor&rsquo;s timeline in *Eternal X* 1.3 (major spoilers)](https://aaronfreed.github.io/hathortimeline.html)**
-      * Please don&rsquo;t read this unless you&rsquo;ve completed a recent build of *Eternal X* 1.3: it spoils several of the game&rsquo;s major plot twists, and you&rsquo;ll lack the context to grasp their emotional significance.
+      * Please don&rsquo;t read this unless you&rsquo;ve completed a recent build of *Eternal X* 1.3: it spoils several major plot twists, and you&rsquo;ll lack the context to grasp their emotional significance.
    * **[*Marathon Istoria*: Conversations with the Dead (major spoilers)](https://aaronfreed.github.io/istoria_body_messages.html)**
       * A catalog of all Yellow Crystal messages in the Aleph One scenario *Istoria*, the keywords used to display them, and the locations of all 28 bodies in the scenario.
 (Again, please don&rsquo;t read this until you&rsquo;ve finished *Istoria* at least once.)
 * **Miscellaneous**